 National Public Lands Day (NPLD) is the nation's largest, single-day volunteer effort for public lands.
-In 2013, the 20th Anniversary of National Public Lands Day occurred on Saturday, September 28.
-NPLD 2014 will take place on Saturday, September 27.
+NPLD 2016 will take place on Saturday, September 24.

-On #NPLD20 more than 175,000 volunteers and park visitors celebrated at 2,237 public land sites in all 50 states, the District of Columbia, Guam and Puerto Rico.
-Read the highlights from our National Public Lands Day 2013 celebrations for more details.
-Also, make sure to connect with us on Facebook, Twitter and Instagram or sign up for our newsletter to stay posted!
+On NPLD 2015 nearly 200,000 volunteers and park visitors celebrated at 2,520 public land sites in all 50 states, the District of Columbia and Puerto Rico.
+Make sure to connect with us on Facebook, Twitter and Instagram or sign up for our newsletter to stay posted!

 NPLD began in 1994 with three sites and 700 volunteers.
 It proved to be a huge success and became a yearly tradition, typically held on the last Saturday in September.
 Since the first NPLD, the event has grown by leaps and bounds.

 In 2015, about 200,000 NPLD particpants worked at 2,520 sites in every state and the District of Columbia.

 - Collected an estimated 25,000 pounds of invasive plants

 - Built and maintained an estimated 1,600 miles of trails

 - Planted an estimated 125,000 trees, shrubs and other native plants

 - Removed an estimated 550 tons of trash from trails and other places

 - Contributed an estimated $18.5 million through volunteer services to improve public lands across the country